-North Carolina Family Records Online is comprised of North Carolina family history materials from the holdings of the North Carolina State Archives and State Library of North Carolina.
+North Carolina Family Records Online is comprised of North Carolina family history materials from the holdings of the State Archives of North Carolina and State Library of North Carolina.
 The searchable online collection currently contains

-The Bible records found in North Carolina Family Records Online come from the North Carolina State Archives' 2000+ holdings.
-Entries in the Bibles typically record births, deaths, and marriages covering 150 years or more, usually beginning in the early to mid-1700s and continuing through to the mid-1900s.
+The Bible records found in North Carolina Family Records Online come from the State Archives of North Carolina's 2500+ holdings.
+North Carolina did not officially record births and deaths until late in 1913.
+The Bible Records Collection was begun to complement and supplement the official vital records recorded by the state.
+Entries in the Bibles typically record births, deaths, and marriages covering 200 years or more, usually beginning in the early to mid-1700s and continuing through to the mid-1900s.
 Many records also include references to other topics, such as soldiers who served in different wars.
 We have recorded this information to help you search for these topics.

 Many of the records are quite beautiful, with 18th- and 19th-century children's doodles and drawings, photographs, hand-drawn family trees, and newspaper obituaries.
 You can sometimes track how literacy levels in a single family changed from generation to generation.
 The religion, language, type, and publisher of each Bible, which we have recorded for each record, might give insight into a particular family's social, political, and religious views, as well.